 Some entries might contain more than one theme, and that’s ok.
 At the end, you can highlight the themes you recorded and turn them into a visual chart to see what stands out.

-In her example, the trends that emerged were improving workshop workflows as a clear struggle, and saving time as a desired outcome.
+In my example, the trends that emerged were improving workshop workflows as a clear struggle, and saving time as a desired outcome.

-We’ll now follow Tara’s example to its conclusion.
+We’ll now follow my example to its conclusion.

-Sprout Social’s mining process provided actionable insights that enabled them to optimize their onboarding program.
+Sprout Social’s mining process provided actionable insights that enabled us to optimize their onboarding program.